nexxtmission/functions.store-learning/functions/deleteUserData/README.md

 > **Note:** To use this extension, you need to manage your users with Firebase Authentication.

-This feature respects user privacy and meets compliance requirements.
+This function respects user privacy and meets compliance requirements.
 However, its use does not guarantee compliance with government and industry regulations.

 ### Function details
 To install this function add the required information to the form with the following parameters: